teddyrendahl/resume/README.md

 [![Résumé](https://raw.githubusercontent.com/teddyrendahl/resume/build/resume.png)](https://raw.githubusercontent.com/teddyrendahl/resume/build/resume.pdf)

 ## What is this?
 My résumé!
 Everything is formatted with LaTeX and version controlled with Git.
+The entire resume is built on a Travis CI server and then deployed back to this repository after every succesful commit.

 ## But why?
 Because I can!
 Plus this way, you, my potential employer or fellow programming enthusiast, can be impressed